Major and Minor in Music

 The music major functions on an open course count model.
 Students craft a curricular plan, in close consultation with a faculty advisor, that draws on three key areas of study (PDF): 1) critical engagement with the roots and lineages of multiple music traditions, 2) creative practice with the tools and techniques that structure sounds into forms, and 3) performance via individual instruction and/or ensemble participation.
 This framework centers student agency, maximizes curricular flexibility, and offers major and minor pathways as vibrant and varied as the students we serve.

-Requirements: Students must take MUS 99 (Proseminar) plus ten additional music courses that cover critical engagement, creative practice, and performance.
+Requirements: Students must take MUS 99: Proseminar (which fulfills the Culminating Experience*) plus ten additional music courses that cover critical engagement, creative practice, and performance.

 MUS 99 is offered only once a year during the fall term.
 Please plan ahead!